Platform

 Who is eligible for the DINA Sustainable Food Systems Initiative program?

-To be eligible for the DINA Sustainable Food Systems Initiative program, you must: Transdisciplinary team with four core members.
-At least one faculty member from a U.S. or Canadian institution.
-Community-based project focused on adult nutrition.
+To be eligible for the DINA Sustainable Food Systems Initiative program, you must: Transdisciplinary team.
+Community-based project.
+At least one faculty member from U.S. or Canadian higher education.

 What expenses are eligible under DINA Sustainable Food Systems Initiative?

 Design, implementation, and evaluation of community-based food systems projects.
 Pilot studies, feasibility testing, and needs assessments.
-Projects focused on food as medicine, healthy eating, and sustainable access to healthy foods.
+Projects related to food as medicine, healthy eating behaviors, and access to healthy foods.

 Who can I contact for more information about the DINA Sustainable Food Systems Initiative?